Mingding Doctrine

 (06:00)

-1. Several biblical viewpoints: 1.
+1. Several biblical perspectives: 1.
 The Lord is my shepherd; 2.
 Jesus said, "If you love me, feed my sheep"; 3.
 The church is the army of the Lord.
-I would like the pastor to briefly introduce how to connect these viewpoints.
-For those who are new to seeking, how to start a dialogue with them and provoke reflection on their view of "church"?
+I would like the pastor to briefly introduce how to connect these perspectives.
+For those who are new to seeking, how to start a dialogue with them and provoke their reflection on the concept of "church"?
 (Qinqin)

 (15:40)

-1. A new sister is facing problems with her homework, she cannot type, and I taught her to share using voice messages.
+1. A new sister is facing problems with her homework.
+She cannot type, so I taught her to share using voice messages.
 She feels that her education level is not good and that she is illiterate.
-She values prayer more.
+She values prayer.
 How should I teach her in this situation?
 (Suni)

 1. I find that most people like to teach others.
-Sometimes, even when they are talking nonsense, when you correct them, they turn around and want to teach you, resulting in living with a fiery atmosphere all day long.
+Sometimes, even when they are talking nonsense, when you correct them, they turn around and try to teach you, resulting in living in a constant state of tension.
 Is a pastoral relationship a top-down relationship, and must the friendship aspect be removed to have a pastoral relationship?
 Can a pastoral relationship coexist with a peer relationship?
 (Ben)

 (25:30)

-1. Teacher, in building relationships with the sisters I am pastoring, I can help them solve problems by teaching the word of God, dealing with their bad habits, conveying faith, and expressing love in various forms.
+1. Teacher, in building relationships with the sisters I pastor, I can help them solve problems by teaching the word of God, dealing with their bad habits, conveying faith, and expressing love in various forms.
 In what other ways can I improve myself and promote pastoral relationships?

-2. Please, how should the "love" in a pastoral relationship, which is service in love, be measured so that both the pastor and the one being pastored can benefit?
+2. Please tell me, a pastoral relationship is service in love.
+How should this "love" be measured so that both the pastor and the one being pastored can benefit?
 (Xuanyun)

-3. Teacher, what should we do when we are serious about pastoring, and the person being pastored seems serious at first, but then we slowly discover that they seem to be playing games?
+3. Teacher, please tell me, when we are serious about pastoring, and the person being pastored seems serious at first, but then we slowly discover that they seem to be playing games, what should we do?
 (Xuanyun)

 (34:10)